 A Safety Manual and/or Program cannot possibly cover all aspects of operations and employee conduct.
-It is a guideline pointing employees and supervisors towards proper conduct, actions, protective work environment and equipment.
-Safety is an ongoing component of each and every task.
+It is a guideline pointing employees and Supervisors towards proper conduct, actions, protective work environment and equipment.
+Safety is an ongoing component of every task.
 Please be sure to seek out additional information if you have any questions regarding safety.

-It shall be the policy of Davison County:
+It should be the policy of Davison County: